Fastest capture in the field — designed for real rally conditions where every second on the clock counts.

 Yes, completely.
 All data is stored locally on your device and syncs automatically when a connection returns.
 Guest Mode requires no login and works entirely offline.

-Rally Navigator import (validated working — full waypoint list
+Navigator import (validated working — full waypoint list +

 Source/ holds stage.json for

-Hema and Gaia folders included for users who prefer those
+Gaia folders included for users who prefer those products' native

 at the root tells you exactly which file for which tool.